 Learn to Love Yourself First

 You have probably heard that in order to be loved, you have to learn to love yourself first.
-In this article, you will find out about the importance of self-love and will take away tips on how to love yourself.
+In this article, I will highlight the importance of self-love and will give you tips on how to love yourself.

 Everybody wants to be loved, but not everybody realizes that they need to love themselves first.
 We must love ourselves if we want others to love us because that way we teach people how to treat us.
 If we don’t love ourselves, we cannot expect others to love us.